apache/apisix/doc/plugins/prometheus.md

 ### Available metrics

-* `Status`: HTTP status codes returned by upstream services.
+* `Status codes`: HTTP status codes returned by upstream services.
 These are available per service and across all services.

     Attributes：